iklein99/homebridge-smartthings/README.md

 In order to see which buttons are which, you can observe the animation in the Home app as you press buttons so you know how to set up actions per button.
 </p>
+## Fixed in version 1.5.5
+* If a sensor doesn't return a valid status value, the attached service would be removed.
+Now will ignore failure until it happens 5 times in a row.
 ## Fixed in version 1.5.4
 * Fixed status issue with multi-component devices.
 This only affects non-webhook configurations.
 ## Fixed in version 1.5.2